PercyLeeMaxWell/PercyLeeMaxWell.github.io/index.md

 Python; Matlab; R; Fortran; data assimilation methods; statistical analysis methods; machine learning methods
 # Prospects
 To discover scale-consistent hydrological theories via cross-scale soil moisture and groundwater data and models;
-To simulate and predict soil moisture and groundwater more efficiently and effectively for water resources management;
+To simulate and predict soil moisture and groundwater more efficiently and effectively;